 What is counselling?

-As a counsellor Paula is very aware that people may feel nervous about seeing a therapist however encourages you to take the risk by providing a safe, empathic, confidential, non judgemental, supportive space, together you can explore your feelings in a way that you may never have been able to before, gaining insight into your life, some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.
+As a counsellor I am very aware that people may feel nervous about seeing a therapist however I encourage you to take the risk by providing a safe, empathic, confidential, non judgemental and supportive space where together we can explore your feelings in a way that you may never have been able to before, gaining insight into your life.
+Some client's express this as if a weight has been lifted which often brings a huge sense of relief and may release much needed energy.

 Counselling offers you the opportunity to talk in confidence to a counsellor who is trained to help explore your feelings and difficulties in a way that you may never have been able to before; therapy can help to gain insight, to make sense of what you are feeling, talking about difficult feelings can help to reduce discomfort, you may feel less confused and be empowered to make changes in your life, or come to terms with things that can’t be changed.

 What does the Counsellor do?

 My role as your counsellor is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
-The Counsellor does not give advice, make decisions for you or make judgements about your situation.
+I do not give advice, make decisions for you or make judgements about your situation.

 What is expected of you the Client?